-Individual characterization of brown dwarf atmospheres and fundamental parameters (age, mass, effective temperature (T{eff}) , radius) is impeded by the age-mass-temperature degeneracy that exists due to the thermal evolution of these objects.
+Individual characterization of brown dwarf atmospheres and fundamental parameters (age, mass, effective temperature $(T{\rm eff})$, and radius) is impeded by the age-mass-temperature degeneracy that exists due to the thermal evolution of these objects.
 Benchmark brown dwarfs provide the potential to break this degeneracy with the use of independently known parameters.
-One particularly useful subset of benchmarks are co-movers and companions - those that (a) belong to a moving group or cluster where the bulk properties of the collection of stars (e.g. age, metallicity, dynamic history) can be inferred (e.g. Gagné et al. 2015; Faherty et al. 2016; Bowler et al. 2015) or (b) are co-moving in binary or multiple star systems where a detailed study of the primary companion star(s) can provide information for each object in the system (e.g. Pinfield et al. 2006; Faherty et al. 2010; Crepp et al. 2012; Deacon et al. 2014).

-Our focus in this work is on benchmark brown dwarfs belonging to a binary or multiple system with the specification that the primary star in the system is of spectral type F, G or K. In doing so, we aim to map the chemistry of nearby UCDs to the solar neighborhood population ($\leq 100pc$).
+One particularly useful subset of benchmarks consists of co-movers and companions-those that (a) belong to a moving group or cluster where the bulk properties of the collection of stars (e.g., age, metallicity, and dynamic history) can be inferred (e.g., Bowler et al. 2015; Gagné et al. 2015; Faherty et al. 2016) or (b) are co-moving in binary or multiplestar systems where a detailed study of the primary companion star(s) can provide information for each object in the system (e.g., Pinfield et al. 2006; Faherty et al. 2010; Crepp et al. 2012; Deacon et al. 2014).
+Our focus in this work is on benchmark brown dwarfs belonging to a binary or multiple system with the specification that the primary star in the system is of spectral type F, G, or K. In doing so, we aim to map the chemistry of nearby UCDs to the solar neighborhood population ($\leq 100 \text{ pc}$).

 Chemical mapping is one route in exploring the possible origins and evolutionary pathways of stars and planets within our galaxy.
-This approach has been taken by galactic cartographers to understand large scale chemical structure of disk stars (e.g. Twarog 1980; Hawkins 2023) as well as solar neighborhood cartographers focusing on exoplanet host star abundances (e.g. Adibekyan et al. 2012; Teske et al. 2019; Delgado Mena et al. 2021).
-The chemical characterization of local solar-type (FGK) stars has several benefits - this data is grounded against the precise chemical abundances of our sun (i.e. Lodders 2021), these spectra are free from molecular absorption bands that make M-type dwarfs difficult to characterize (see Tsuji & Nakajima 2014; Tsuji et al. 2015) and meteoritic data has established a near 1:1 relationship between solar abundances and primitive condensed material in the protoplanetary disk (Lodders 2003, 2021).
+This approach has been taken by galactic cartographers to understand large-scale chemical structure of disk stars (e.g., Twarog 1980; Hawkins 2023) as well as by solar neighborhood cartographers focusing on exoplanet host star abundances (e.g., Adibekyan et al. 2012; Teske et al. 2019; Delgado Mena et al. 2021).
+The chemical characterization of local solar-type (FGK) stars has several benefits: these data are grounded against the precise chemical abundances of our Sun (i.e., Lodders 2021), these spectra are free from molecular absorption bands that make M-type dwarfs difficult to characterize (see Tsuji & Nakajima 2014; Tsuji et al. 2015), and meteoritic data have established a near 1:1 relationship between solar abundances and primitive condensed material in the protoplanetary disk (Lodders 2003, 2021).

-To ground what types of chemistry we might expect in UCD atmospheres, Brewer & Fischer (2016) found that local ($\sim < 350$ pc) FGK stars have a carbon-to-oxygen (C/O) ratio distribution peaked around 0.47 (lower than that reported for the Sun at 0.55 by Lodders (2021)) with a steep drop off at supersolar values such that no stars in their sample had a C/O > 0.7.
+To ground what types of chemistry we might expect in UCD atmospheres, Brewer & Fischer (2016) found that local ($\sim < 350$ pc) FGK stars have a carbon-to-oxygen (C/O) ratio distribution peaked around 0.47 (lower than that reported for the Sun at 0.55 by Lodders (2021)) with a steep drop-off at supersolar values such that no stars in their sample had a C/O > 0.7.
 This leaves the potential for carbon-rich atmospheres in the solar neighborhood (C/O > 0.65) to be < 0.13%.
-Additionally, Brewer & Fischer (2016) found that the magnesium-tosilicon (Mg/Si) ratio peaks around 1.0 with a broad distribution ranging from 0.8-1.4, where roughly 60% of systems have 1 < Mg/Si < 2.
-To understand the population of nearby brown dwarfs it is extremely useful to place them in context with what we currently know about the chemical distribution of the solar neighborhood, and how this agreement or disagreement can inform UCD atmospheric chemistry and formation pathways.
+Additionally, Brewer & Fischer (2016) found that the magnesium-to-silicon (Mg/Si) ratio peaks around 1.0, with a broad distribution ranging from 0.8 to 1.4, where roughly 60% of systems have 1 < Mg/Si < 2.
+To understand the population of nearby brown dwarfs, it is extremely useful to place them in context with what we currently know about the chemical distribution of the solar neighborhood, and how this agreement or disagreement can inform UCD atmospheric chemistry and formation pathways.